deeprjs/deepr/README.md

 #### Read

-Now that we have added a record, let's fetch it:
+Now that we have added a movie, let's retrieve it:

 ```json
 {